hdaZew523/Voice-of-the-Void-Debug-Mode/README.md

 ## Using
 1. Download from realese / Compile project
-2. Place the exe file together with the dll in any convenient place (Or download only DLL, and use your own DLL injection tool)
+2. Place the exe file together with the dll in any convenient place
 3. Start the game
-4. Start exe file (Administrator rights are not required) / Or Inject the DLL with your tool
+4. Start exe file
 5. Press "Insert" for open a start window

 ## How to Compile